richardimaoka/alpakka-blog-post/README.md

 ## CassandraSource example

-Alpakka Cassandra has three different connectors, CassandraSource, CassandraSink and CasssandraFlow.
+Alpakka Cassandra has three different connectors, `CassandraSource`, `CassandraSink` and `CasssandraFlow`.

-The first example we talk about is CassandraSource, which could be useful when you perform a batch-like operation against a very large data set.
+The first example we talk about is `CassandraSource`, which could be useful when you perform a batch-like operation against a very large data set.

 ![CassandraSourceExample](CassandraSourceExample.gif)

-As you see in the animation, CassandraSource lets you run a CQL query, which fetches data set (ResultSet) from Cassandra, and passes each Row from the ResultSet as an element going through Akka Stream.
+As you see in the animation, `CassandraSource` lets you run a CQL query, which fetches `ResultSet` from Cassandra, and passes each `Row` from the `ResultSet` as an element going through Akka Stream.
-Note that it is not something that keeps polling given some filtering criteria, and that's why it is suitable for batch-like operations.
+Note that the CQL query is only run once.
+It is not something that keeps polling Cassandra given some filtering criteria, and that's why it is suitable for batch-like operations.

 In a nutshell, you can create and run a stream with Alpakka Cassandra connector like below: